CagriKaradeniz/Association-Rule-Learning-Recommender/README.md

 # Association-Rule-Learning-Recommender
 ![This is an image](https://github.com/CagriKaradeniz/12-month-Prediction-of-Customer-Lifetime-Value-model/blob/main/Customer-Lifetime-Value-Template-22.jpg?raw=true)
 # Business problem
+An e-commerce company wants to calculate customer lifetime values for each customers and predict future 12 months sales in this market for each customers.
+Customer lifetime value is the total worth to a business of a customer over the whole period of their relationship.
+It’s an important metric as it costs less to keep existing customers than it does to acquire new ones, so increasing the value of your existing customers is a great way to drive growth.
 # Dataset
 Excel dataset includes some this e-commerce company's customers information in 2010-2011.
 Dataset columns summary: